 OK.
 Let me start by telling you that you are going to need a blender.
 If you do not have a blender see the section below titled "WHAT IF I DON'T HAVE A BLENDER".

-A high powered blender like this one or a Vitamix makes the whole process much easier because it can handle everything all at once:
+A high powered blender like a Blendtec or a Vitamix makes the whole process much easier because it can handle everything all at once:

 Here's how it's done: